 The Superintendent, his or her designee, and Board President, are each authorized to confer with and/or seek the legal advice of the Board Attorney.
-The Board may authorize a specific member to confer with legal counsel on its behalf.
+The Board may also authorize a specific Board member to confer with the Board Attorney on its behalf.

-The Superintendent may authorize the Board Attorney to represent the District in any legal matter until the Board has an opportunity to consider the matter.
+The Superintendent may authorize the Board Attorney to represent the District in any legal matter until the Board has an opportunity to be informed of and/or consider the matter.